 Dealers had no visibility into store visits

-Due to their lack of insight into store visits, Metro by T-Mobile wanted to accurately track and measure their cost per store visit (CPSV) through local store-level digital marketing strategies, so they turned to Ansira.
+Due to their lack of insight into store visits, the brand wanted to accurately track and measure their cost per store visit (CPSV) through local store-level digital marketing strategies, so they turned to Ansira.

 The solution